Animal Crossing: Amiibo Festival

-Animal Crossing: amiibo Festival is a 2015 party video game developed by Nintendo and NDcube for the Wii U. Similar to the Mario Party series, the game is a spin-off of the Animal Crossing series that moves away from the series traditional format, instead being a party game that primarily integrates amiibo figures into the gameplay.
-Alongside the release of the game, 8 Animal Crossing amiibo character figures were released for use in the game.
+Animal Crossing: Amiibo Festival is a 2015 party video game developed by Nintendo and NDcube and published by Nintendo for the Wii U. Similar to the Mario Party series, the game is a spin-off of the Animal Crossing series that moves away from the series’ traditional format, instead being a party game that primarily integrates Amiibo figures into the gameplay.
+Alongside the release of the game, eight Animal Crossing Amiibo character figures were released for use in the game.
 It was released worldwide in November 2015.

-Animal Crossing: amiibo Festival was a commercial failure and received negative reviews from critics who criticised the repetitive gameplay, poor amiibo integration and lack of innovation; though its presentation was praised.
+Animal Crossing: Amiibo Festival was a critical and commercial failure, with criticism for the repetitive gameplay, poor Amiibo integration, and lack of innovation, though its presentation was praised.